Discover everything you need to know about getting a mortgage in Belgium, from rates and affordability to the different types of Belgian mortgages.

 Tax relief on mortgages in Belgium

-Since January 2005, homeowners taking out a mortgage in Belgium have been able to benefit from a new law on tax deductibility on their loans.
+Homeowners taking out a mortgage in Belgium are able to benefit from a law on tax deductibility on their loans.

 Dave Deruytter is head of expatriates at ING Belgium and has first-hand experience of living as an expat around Europe.
-Dave boasts more than 30 years of experience in expat financial advice on everything from bank accounts to insurance and real estate.How can we help?
+Dave boasts more than 30 years of experience in expat financial advice on everything from bank accounts to insurance and real estate.Explore mortgage options